websanco/liferay-learn/docs/dxp/latest/en/developing-applications/developing-a-java-web-application/using-mvc/mvc-action-command.md

 # MVC Action Command

-MVC Action Commands allows you to delegate action handling to different classes.
-It facilitates managing action logic in `MVCPortlet`s that have multiple actions.
-Each action URL in the portlet's JSPs invokes a designated MVC Action Command class.
+MVC Action Commands handle actions as separate classes.
+With Action Commands, you can organize action logic in `MVCPortlet`s that have many actions.
+Action URLs in the portlet's JSPs invoke a designated MVC Action Command class.

 You'll deploy an example portlet that uses MVC Action Commands and then examine it.